All Episodes

 It's all about getting votes.

-And you think I've making this up?
+And you think I'm making this up?

 Try this.

-This is from uh United Press International.
+This is from United Press International.

 Jordanian scientists have discovered potato chip flavoring can increase the longevity of concrete.

-Oni Al-Atum of the Jordan University of Science and Technology found sodium acetate, that's the ingredient that helps give salt and vinegar flavored potato chips a tangy snap is the key to a new waterproof coating for concrete.
+Oni al-Atum of the Jordan University of Science and Technology found sodium acetate, that's the ingredient that helps give salt and vinegar-flavored potato chips a tangy snap, is the key to a new waterproof coating for concrete.

 You think I just dream all this stuff up?

-Once our Congress gets hold of this, ethanol, potatoes, Idaho need votes out of Idaho, any number of things.
+Ethanol, potatoes, Idaho need votes out of Idaho, any number of things.

 I made a joke about this Friday.